ImperialCollegeLondon/sharpy/README.md

 [![DOI](https://zenodo.org/badge/70235936.svg)](https://zenodo.org/badge/latestdoi/70235936)

-SHARPy is an aeroelastic analysis package at the Department of Aeronautics, Imperial College London.
+SHARPy is an aeroelastic analysis package developed at the Department of Aeronautics, Imperial College London.
 It can be used for the structural, aerodynamic and aeroelastic analysis of flexible aircraft, flying wings and wind turbines.